alexanderwedlund/isp-keyword-analyzer/README.md

 ## Known Issues

+- **Angle‑Bracket Rendering**: Documents that contain the “<” character can trigger rendering problems.
+A temporary workaround now converts every “<” to its bracket equivalent (e.g., “<” -> "[") when the document is loaded
+- **Sentence Granularity**: Occasionally a “sentence” detected by the tool actually spans an entire paragraph.
+This affects both the sentence‑extraction and context features.
+While better sentence‑boundary detection would resolve it, Shekany & Wedlund (forthcoming, 2025) kept the current logic because it did not negatively impact the study
 - **Keyword Loop**: When selecting a keyword that has already been analyzed and clicking "Next Keyword," the user becomes stuck on that keyword.
-To exit the loop, manually select the next word.
+To exit the loop, manually select the next word
 - **AI Classification Accuracy**: AI classifications may sometimes be incorrect, especially for complex sentences or ambiguous contexts.
 All AI-generated classifications should be reviewed by a human for accuracy.
-- **GPU Support Configuration**: GPU support requires proper CUDA and llama-cpp-python configuration, otherwise CPU is used which may be significantly slower, especially for the 12B model.
+- **GPU Support Configuration**: GPU support requires proper CUDA and llama-cpp-python configuration, otherwise CPU is used which may be significantly slower, especially for the 12B model
-- **AI Interface Aesthetics**: The AI analysis interface currently displays excessive logs and diagnostic information, creating a cluttered appearance during model loading and inference operations.
+- **AI Interface Aesthetics**: The AI analysis interface currently displays excessive logs and diagnostic information, creating a cluttered appearance during model loading and inference operations
-- **Suggestion Button Availability**: The "Suggestion" button is still accessible in cases where llama-cpp-python is installed but no model has been downloaded, leading to errors when clicked.
+- **Suggestion Button Availability**: The "Suggestion" button is still accessible in cases where llama-cpp-python is installed but no model has been downloaded, leading to errors when clicked
-- **Repeated Error Messages**: If llama-cpp-python is not found, the same error message is displayed multiple times in the terminal - once at startup and three more times when uploading an ISP document.
+- **Repeated Error Messages**: If llama-cpp-python is not found, the same error message is displayed multiple times in the terminal - once at startup and three more times when uploading an ISP document
-- **Duplicate AI Error Messages**: If llama-cpp-python is found but no model is available, two similar error messages are displayed within the AI section.
+- **Duplicate AI Error Messages**: If llama-cpp-python is found but no model is available, two similar error messages are displayed within the AI section
 - **Older Mac Compatibility**: The application has been tested on an older Mac with macOS Big Sur but did not work due to requirements for older Python versions and packages.
 No fixes are planned for older system compatibility - please keep both hardware and software updated 😉